kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 is a different security model.
 Mitigations:

-- `PodCheckpoint` is namespace-scoped and may only target Pods in the same namespace; the API server enforces same-namespace lookups. `spec.restoreFrom` is a name reference and is resolved in the namespace of the Pod that carries it; a user cannot point a Pod in namespace `A` at a `PodCheckpoint` in namespace `B`.
+- `PodCheckpoint` is namespace-scoped and may only target Pods in the same namespace; the API server enforces same-namespace lookups. `spec.restoreFrom.name` is a name reference and is resolved in the namespace of the Pod that carries it; a user cannot point a Pod in namespace `A` at a `PodCheckpoint` in namespace `B`.
 - No principal is granted the `nodes/proxy` permission for this feature.
 Checkpoint is driven by